Ronkẹ Adékoluẹjo: Early life

 Ronkẹ Adékoluẹjo is an English actress of Nigerian ancestry, from London, England.
-Adékoluẹjo studied acting for three years from 2010 at the Royal Academy of Dramatic Art (RADA), in London, graduating in 2013 with a Bachelor of Arts degree in Acting (H Level).
+Adékoluẹjo studied acting for three years from 2010 at the Royal Academy of Dramatic Art (RADA), in London, graduating in 2013 with a Bachelor of Arts degree in acting (H Level).

 Theatre

-Adékoluẹjo crafted her acting skills on the theatre stage, in productions such as Pride and Prejudice, at the Sheffield Crucible (2015), The Mountain Top at the Young Vic (2016), Twelfth Night at the Filter Theatre in Hammersmith (2016).
+Adékoluẹjo crafted her acting skills on the theatre stage, in productions such as Pride and Prejudice, at the Sheffield Crucible (2015), The Mountain Top at the Young Vic (2016), and Twelfth Night at the Filter Theatre in Hammersmith (2016).
 In 2020, Adékoluẹjo appeared on stage in the role of Abosede in the live-streaming theatre play Three Sisters at National Theatre Live, and was nominated for best classical stage performances by actors under the age of 30 at the Ian Charleson Awards.
 However, the event was postponed due to the COVID-19 pandemic.

-In August 2021, Adékoluẹjo performed "solo" on stage, live-streamed worldwide, in the Benedict Lombe-directed play Lava at the Bush Theatre.
-She won 'Best perfomance Piece' for this work, at The Offies in 2022.
+In August 2021, Adékoluẹjo performed solo on stage, live-streamed worldwide, in the Benedict Lombe-directed play Lava at the Bush Theatre.
+She won 'Best Performance Piece' for this work, at The Offies in 2022.